mehedihassansizan/backend-storage-mangement-system/README.md

 EMAIL_USER=
 ```

-Replace the placeholder values with your actual ImageKit, NeonDB, Upstash, and Resend credentials.
-You can obtain these credentials by signing up on the [MongoDB](https://www.mongodb.com/), [Cloudnary](https://console.cloudinary.com/), and [Nodemailer](https://www.nodemailer.com/).
+Replace the placeholder values with your actual Cloudinary, nodemailer, or MongoDB.
+You can obtain these credentials by signing up on the [MongoDB](https://www.mongodb.com/), [cloudinary](https://console.cloudinary.com/), and [Nodemailer](https://www.nodemailer.com/).

 **Running the Project**